MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/manage-starknet-accounts.md

     }
   };

-  // Call the function when needed showAccountInfo();
+  // Call the function when needed. showAccountInfo();
   ```